 Whether your child’s situation is short-term or long term, the result is a feeling of isolation for the whole family.
 You carry the “elephant in the room” everywhere you go.
 You become accustomed to stares, judgements, and well intentioned but not necessary advice on parenting.
 Furthermore, you struggle with how to balance the needs of the affected child with the needs of yourself, your significant other and any siblings.
 In other words, you fight to keep your family alive.

 I know firsthand what this fight entails.
 I’ve been there.
-My daughter has been treated for Bipolar Disorder since age 9.
-My older son has struggled with anxiety which fueled the onset of epileptic seizures (genetically present but previously dormant) and unidentified intestinal problems at 16.
+All three of my children (as well as myself) have various mood disorders.
 Because of my own family’s experiences with situations that “weren’t in the book”, I developed a passion for empowering and encouraging families who are navigating such a journey.

 Support: I created a support group online for support: https://www.facebook.com/groups/287459082249836/ It is a safe place to vent, ask questions and share experiences.

-In addition, don’t hesitate to contact me at email@example.com if you are looking for help.
+In addition, don’t hesitate to contact me on the Welcome page if you are looking for help.
 If I don’t know the answer, I can try to point you to someone who may.

 Workshop: “Help!
 This is not what I expected!
 Nuggets of wisdom and encouragement as well as resources for persevering and finding peace when a child’s special needs (chronic or short term; mental or physical disorders)impact the whole family.
 This workshop will include both presentation and interactive segments.